CiscoDevNet/ConfigMyApp/usecases/1-common-usecases.md

 ---

-# Running ConfigMyApp
+# Common Scenerios

-This section contains examples of running an instance of ConfigMyApp, it should be adjusted to fit your use-case and here are some of the common ones
+This section contains examples of running an instance of ConfigMyApp, it should be adjusted to fit your use-case and here are some of the common ones:

-## Common scenarios

 > Server visibility